- Shelters are closed

 - Individuals wishing to adopt a particular animal to call the shelter.
 We will be interviewing over the phone and scheduling an adoption meeting for an appropriate time.
 If you are interested in adopting, call for an adoption counseling session which will take place over the phone or virtual meeting.

 - Pet owners wishing to surrender a pet will be instructed to make an appointment by calling the shelter.

 - Pet owners reclaiming pets will be handled over the phone.
 We will make appointments for the reclaim of the pet and handle it appropriately.
 The reclaim will take place outside minimizing the interaction inside the shelter.

 Animal Control is responsible for:

-Three independent contractors provide services are provided 24 hours a day, seven days a week to the county and all incorporated cities.
+Monroe County helps fund three animal control shelters, operated by independent contractors that provide services 24 hours a day, seven days a week to the County and all incorporated cities.

 Animal control officers conduct investigations, issue citations, and attend court proceedings related to alleged violations.
 The shelters provide all animals in custody with proper care, nutrition, and shelter.
 The contractors provide an adoption service for all adoptable animals that are not claimed by their owners.
 They are also responsible for ensuring that all dogs, cats, and ferrets are properly vaccinated for rabies and have valid, up-to-date county license tags and certificates.